Private Capital Continues Investment Into Insurance Distribution Space

 Private capital firms are continuing to look to the insurance market for investment opportunities.
 Foundation Risk Partners (FRP), a leading retail insurance broker, announced yesterday that they have accepted an investment by Partners Group, a leading global private markets firm.
 This most recent example supports the philosophy that firms who optimize efficiencies and position themselves for growth continue to be attractive to PE-backed buyers.

 FRP’s tremendous growth over the past five years has been driven by their market innovation, integrated communications platform, and commitment to delivering better outcomes for their clients.
 This new investment will enable FRP to grow more efficiently by integrating acquisitions and broaden their geographic reach.
 MarshBerry was one of the advisors to FRP in this transaction.
+Explore all MarshBerry transactions and read more of the advantages to partnering with the top-ranked investment banking firm in the insurance industry.

 M&A Market Continues to Thrive but Questions on Valuation Continue to Linger